Why Customer Personas Work and How to Use Them

 - Combine attitudinal and behavioral insights with quantitative data to make personas richer.
 Examples include demographics, psychographics and satisfaction scores.
 Many organizations already have a treasure trove of this data that can be leveraged without sending out another survey.
 This combination creates a very powerful view of your customers, and it saves money by leveraging data you already have.

 - Get creative when rolling out customer personas to your organization.
 Make it an experience that is personal, contextual and allows employees to immerse themselves into the lives of your customers.

 For example, we’ve created lifesize cutouts of each persona so clients have them in the room during meetings of their marketing, product development and other teams.
 This physical presence cements each persona type in attendees’ minds so they remember and use those insights long after the meeting is over.

 Is your company ready to use personas to improve the customer experience?
-Contact us to speak with one of our experts.
+Request a consultation to speak with one of our experts.